awslabs/aws-iot-device-client/source/fleetprovisioning/README.md

 `device-key`: Path to the device private key.

+`template-parameters`: The Fleet Provisioning Template parameters.
+A JSON object specified as an escaped string.

 *Note: If the CSR file is specified without also specifying a device private key, the Device Client will use Claim Certificate and Private key to generate new Certificate and Private Key while provisioning the device*

 #### Configuring the Fleet Provisioning feature via the command line
 ```
-$ ./aws-iot-device-client --enable-fleet-provisioning [true|false] --fleet-provisioning-template-name [Fleet-Provisioning-Template-Name] --csr-file [your/path/to/csr/file] --device-key [your/path/to/device/private/key]
+$ ./aws-iot-device-client --enable-fleet-provisioning [true|false] --fleet-provisioning-template-name [Fleet-Provisioning-Template-Name] --fleet-provisioning-template-parameters [Fleet-Provisioning-Template-Parameters] --csr-file [your/path/to/csr/file] --device-key [your/path/to/device/private/key]
 ```

 #### Configuring the Fleet Provisioning feature via the JSON configuration file